roseengineering/igeswrite/README.md

 ```
 Iges.write(self, filename=None)
-    - save models to filename or print to standard output if ungiven
+    - filename is the file to write the model.
+If no filename
+      is given the model will be printed to standard output.
 Iges.line(self, points, origin=(0,0,0))
     - points is given as a list [ax, ay, az, bx, by, bz]
 Iges.xzplane(self, w, h, origin=(0,0,0))